glitch-dot-cool/droenbot/README.md

 ## a note on discord terminology

-Discord's API has some slightly weird terminology, so to quickly address that:
+Discord's API has some slightly weird terminology which I don't always follow, so to quickly address that:

 `Guild` = server